A perfect rimfire scope differs from good centerfire scopes in 3 aspects.

 Price : $$

-For most people who don’t intend to shoot long beyond 100 yards, the Vortex Diamondback 2-7×35 is the best rimfire scope in my opinion.
-With its high quality glass and good low light capability, it can be used to both varmint hunting and plinking effectively.
+For hunting and plinking, the Vortex Diamondback 2-7×35 is the best rimfire scope in my opinion as it has high quality glass and good low light capability.